gsteve3/greg-stevens-career/obsvault/README.md

-# README
+# README //career.stevens.pro

+Hello 👋,

-This README *(homepage, index, home, etc.)* is for the git repo!
-For those browsing through:
+This README *(homepage, index, home, etc.)* is for the git repo and the Website!

+- Please note, this project was expanded from my attempt at creating a resume.
+- Plan was to use the main tool behind my digital brain, [Obsidian](https://obsidian.md).
+- Using Obsidian allowed me to [[Transclusion - Wikipedia|Transclude]] *("include")* created and works with

-Please note, this was created and works with [Obsidian](https://obsidian.md), the GitHub, Bitbucket, or other Markdown renderer won't work right, yet.
+*(GitHub, Bitbucket, or other Markdown renderer won't work right, yet.)*

 Open the root of 	this git repo as an Obsidian Vault for the best experience.

 Fun starts in the [`career/` folder](README%20-%20Greg%20Stevens%20for%20Atlassian.md) :).